How to Sell Photos Online and Make Money: A Detailed Snapshot

 Because of its design-led reputation, Squarespace’s ecommerce skills are often somewhat unfairly overlooked.
 It may not be a pure online store builder, but it has some great tools to offer you and your snaps.

-To sell on Squarespace, you need to choose the Business Price Plan (at the very least), then integrate Squarespace Commerce.
+To sell on Squarespace, you need to choose the Business Price Plan ($18/month), then integrate Squarespace Commerce.
 This lets you upload unlimited photos, sell digital and print products, generate coupons, and accept multiple payment types.

 Best for: creative control and ease of use